From 28/08/2020 to 29/08/2020

 It costs just £75 to register for this challenge, and you can register online with Charity Challenge today.

 If you raise £395 to help young people with cancer, we can cover the cost of your challenge.

-Once you've registered, Charity Challenge will let us know, and we'll send out a handy welcome pack to get you started with your fundraising!
+Once you've registered, Charity Challenge will let us know, and we'll send out a Teenage Cancer Trust top and welcome pack to get you started with your fundraising!

 Day 1 - Arrival and preparation

 The long-awaited adventure begins in the late afternoon in Llanberis, where you will be met by your leaders for a full safety briefing.

 Please note that this evening's meal is NOT included in the price.

 Day 2 - The Challenge (approximately 10.5 miles cycling, 9 miles trekking and 2.5 miles kayaking)

 After an early start and a hearty breakfast we head to Llanberis, where the cycling part of our journey begins.
 With Snowdon's rugged peak behind us, we cycle along the shore of Llyn Padam (Llanberis Lake) passing the slate quarries of the Snowdonia National Park towards Llyn Cwellyn.

 Lying between the Snowdon Massif and Mynydd Mawr (Big Mountain), this is where we swap bikes for boots and begin the ascent of Snowdon itself.
 Though it starts with a gentle climb on the Snowdon Ranger path, the walking soon gets trickier as we are faced by a steep slope as we join the Llanberis Path up to the summit.